Host

 Welcome and Introduction (00:51)

-Heather Simonsen: Hello and welcome to Cancer-Free Frontier where we asked the question, how can we deliver a cancer free frontier?
+Heather Simonsen: Hello and welcome to [Delivering] a Cancer-Free Frontier where we asked the question, how can we deliver a [future free from cancer]?
 We have some remarkable guests joining us today to talk about health equity.
 We have David Wetter, senior director of Cancer Health Equity Science and director of the Center for Health Outcomes and Population Equity (HOPE) at Huntsman Cancer Institute at the University of Utah (the U) and a Jon M. and Karen Huntsman presidential professor in the Department of Population Health Sciences at the U and Chelsey Schlechter, investigator at Huntsman Cancer Institute and assistant professor of Population Health Sciences at the U. Dave, Chelsea, welcome.
 So glad you're with us today.
 I'd love to get to know you a little better.
 Dave, let's start with you.
 How did you get interested in this field?

 Dave Wetter: I grew up in Idaho, moved all over, seven different times growing up, and got interested in working.
 I was very fortunate growing up, I got to work on farms all the time growing up.
 I got to work with lots of migrant workers and folks that were sort of passing through.
 And so, I got exposed at an early age to people from different cultures, different working backgrounds, etc. And when I got out of grad school, I went straight to a job at the University of Texas, MD Anderson and I did not have a career in health equity planned, but I got blown away, literally within probably the first month, by the amount of poverty we were seeing in some of the participants in studies we were working with.
 And that was that.
 Then after that I was really focused on underserved populations, folks who are living in poverty, uninsured, from diverse racial, ethnic groups, etc., and have been doing that for 28 years.